Hema-4526/Gemini-Guided-Quiz-Coach/README.md

 ini
 Copy code
 GEMINI_API_KEY=your_actual_api_key_here
-⚠️ Do not commit .env to GitHub.
+⚠️ Do NOT commit .env to GitHub.

 4️⃣ Start the Application
 bash